-- Repeat the test touching the probes to terminals 1 and 3, and note the reading (∞ or approximately 0.0).
+- Touch the probes to terminals 1 and 3, and note the reading (∞ or approximately 0.0).

-- Repeat the test touching the probes to terminals 2 and 3, and note the reading.
+- Touch the probes to terminals 2 and 3, and note the reading.

 - Analyze the results of the continuity tests: two of the pairs should have no continuity, and one should have continuity.
 If you get a different result, the switch is bad and needs to be replaced.

-- Restore the tube connection to the switch in preparation for a second round of continuity testing.
+- Reconnect the tube to the switch in preparation for a second round of continuity testing.

-- Blow gently into the tube while retesting the terminals for continuity in pairs in the same sequence as the first round of testing.
+- Blow gently into the tube while retesting the terminals for continuity in pairs, using the same sequence as in the first round of testing.
 You should hear the switch click when you blow into the tube.
 Maintain the air pressure as you test the terminals, and note the results.

-- Analyze the results of the second round testing and compare them to those of the first round.
-The pairs that showed no continuity in the first round should show continuity with pressure in the tube; the pair that showed continuity in the first test should show no continuity in the second.
+- Analyze the results of the second round of testing and compare them to those of the first round.
+The pairs that showed no continuity in the first round should show continuity in the second round (with pressure in the tube).
+The pair that showed continuity in the first round should show no continuity in the second.
 Results other than these mean that the switch is bad and needs to be replaced.

 - If the continuity testing does not indicate an electrical problem in the switch, reconnect the clean, straightened pressure tube to the nipple at the bottom of the tub and run the machine through a cycle to see whether the problem has been corrected.